 Make the Streusel:

 In a small bowl, stir together the sugar, flour and cinnamon with a fork.
-Drop in the butter, and use your fingers, a pastry cutter or two forks, cut the butter into the sugar mixture until you have crumbs.
+Drop in the butter, and using your fingers, a pastry cutter or two forks, cut the butter into the sugar mixture until you have crumbs.
 Set aside.

 Make the Muffin Batter: